 So, if you are here because you have been injured in a cycling crash, you’ve come to the right place.
 We wish you a full and speedy recovery and we are here to help you make good legal decisions moving forward.
 In addition to having the trial skills and experience to successfully handle your case from beginning to end, we also have a deep understanding of what cyclists encounter on the road’s day in and day out.
 We believe this combination gives our cycling clients a true advantage.

 We understand that you may have pressing questions you want to be answered before you make any decisions.
 That’s smart!
-So, we have provided below answers to some of the most common questions people ask after a cycling crash as well as related videos you may find helpful in making important decisions regarding your situation. q
+So, we have provided below answers to some of the most common questions people ask after a cycling crash as well as related videos you may find helpful in making important decisions regarding your situation including if you need to contact a Massachusetts Bicycle Accident Lawyer. q

 Questions You May Have